 In my opinion, neither of these Lefty Liars should be professors, especially in publicly funded universities.
 To understand why this is true of Christine Blasey Ford, I think Professor Janice Fiamengo, of the University of Ottawa, says it well:

-1. The term ‘world making’ is missing a hyphen.
+1. ‘world making’ is missing a hyphen.

 2. There is no such word as “writerly.”